 Temperatures in Sochi have already topped 60 degrees Fahrenheit this week, creating slushy conditions that have frustrated many skiers and snowboarders.
 But the problem goes far beyond Sochi, as highlighted in a recent study led by University of Waterloo researcher Daniel Scott.
 Of the 19 cities that have previously hosted a Winter Olympics, as few as 10 may still be cold enough by 2050 to host again, according to the study.

 With average global temperatures projected to rise up to 10 degrees Fahrenheit before this century ends, that number of cities could fall to six by 2100.
 "In a substantially warmer world," the study warns, "celebrating the second centennial of the Olympic Winter Games in 2124 would be challenging."
-(See the infographic below by Climate Central for more.)

 The pool of potential host sites may also be dwindling, Newell notes.
 While low-altitude areas can have logistical benefits for the Olympics, they're also often the places most vulnerable to climate change.
 By 2040, the average ski season in the U.S. Northeast is forecast to last fewer than 100 days, and the U.N. has predicted winter sports overall will become more concentrated at higher elevations as snow grows less reliable near sea level.

 And even more troubling, the long-term popularity of skiing, snowboarding and other winter sports could suffer if snow becomes too erratic and unpredictable, the U.N. warned in a 2003 report.
 "One of the most important questions will be how young people would start skiing/snowboarding if there is only little snow in the big towns," the report says.
 "Although indoor skiing is a growing industry in European towns, it is uncertain that indoor ski domes can replace the role of little ski resorts for beginners in the foothills."